samuell/glow/README.md

 }
 ````

-#### Using New... convenience functions
+#### Using OutChan() convenience methods

-... we can save a lot of keystrokes, and make the code shorter, and maybe more readable:
+... we can save some keystrokes by using the functions defined for each outport,
+which initializes the outport with a channel, and returns the channel.

 ````go
 package main